pfunks/TCTest/test_faq.md

 ## What is a blockchain?

-A public ledger of all transactions ever executed.
-It is essentially a distributed database where pieces of information are added in a sequence of small blocks, hence the name “block-chain.”
+A blockhchan is a public ledger of all transactions ever executed.
+All of the transactions and data are stored in a distributed database.
+Each time the database is updated, all of updates are done together in a batch called a 'block'.
+Each time a new block is produced/added, it is appended on to all of the previous blocks - hence the name "blockchain".

 ## What is the Steem blockchain?

-The Steem blockchain is an open source and publicly accessible database, that records all posts and votes, and distributes rewards across the network.
+The Steem blockchain is the publicly accessible distributed database, which records all posts and votes, and distributes the rewards across the network.
+It is where all of the content and voting data is stored, and it is where all of the reward calculations and payouts are performed.

 ## What is the difference between Steem and Steemit?